vivitali/bundle-scss/ROADMAP.md

-#Next steps
+# Next steps
-- allows to create destination folder sf it does not exist
+- allows to create destination folder if it does not exist

 - add possibility to use `bundle-scss.config.json` or section in a `package.json`, where you may pass all parameters